John Earle Sullivan

-John Earle Sullivan (born July 18, 1994), also known as Activist John, is an American political activist and self-identified photojournalist who participated in the 2021 United States Capitol attack.
+John Earle Sullivan (born July 18, 1994), also known as Activist John, is an American political activist, convicted felon, and self-identified photojournalist who participated in the January 6, 2021 United States Capitol attack.
+In November 2023, he was convicted by a jury of felony obstruction of an official proceeding, civil disorder, and five misdemeanors.

 Before the January 6 attack, Sullivan organized and participated in protests relating to the Black Lives Matter (BLM) movement, though a few other BLM organizers explicitly disavowed him, even expelling Sullivan from rallies and warning fellow activists to avoid associating with Sullivan.

-On January 6, Sullivan entered the Capitol and broke a window.
-He repeatedly shouted encouragement to fellow rioters.
-Sullivan captured footage of the attack, his own interactions with law enforcement, and the shooting of Ashli Babbitt.
+On January 6, Sullivan entered the Capitol wearing Trump/MAGA hat and attire and broke a window.
+Using a bullhorn, he repeatedly shouted encouragement to fellow rioters.
+Sullivan captured footage of the attack, his own interactions with law enforcement, and the killing of Ashli Babbitt.

-After Sullivan participated in the Capitol attack, Rudy Giuliani accused Sullivan of being affiliated with antifa, despite having no evidence of any association.
-Federal authorities also did not identify him as such, and he has stated that he has no relationship to the antifa movement.
-By May 2021, Sullivan faced eight charges for his involvement in the January 6 events.
+Following Sullivan's participation in the Capitol attack, Rudy Giuliani accused Sullivan of being affiliated with Antifa.
+By May 2021, Sullivan was facing eight federal charges for his involvement in the January 6 events.

+On November 16, 2023, Sullivan was convicted of five felonies and two misdemeanor charges.
+On April 23, 2024, he was sentenced to six years in prison.

+On January 20, 2025, the first day of the second presidency of Donald Trump, Sullivan was pardoned along with nearly every other participant in the Capitol attack.